SPantoja-Proj/MacMini-Homelab-Tripleboot/README.md

 ## macOS Update and Preparation

-I will first check what operating system the Mac Mini is currently running.
+Begin by checking which version of macOS the Mac Mini is currently running.

-Check if the current OS is the latest operating system that it can run.
+Verify whether this version is the latest operating system supported by the device.

+Once the appropriate macOS version has been downloaded and installed, you can proceed with partitioning the system.

+Warning: I do not recommend attempting to install a macOS version that is not officially supported on the Mac Mini.

 ## Windows 10 Boot USB Preparation